UHH-ISS/honeygrove/README.md

 Honeygrove is a modular honeypot based on Python that builds upon [Broker](https://github.com/zeek/broker) and the [Twisted Framework](https://twistedmatrix.com/trac/wiki).

-### System Requirements
+## System Requirements

-Honeygrove was tested on Ubuntu 16.4 and Debian 9.1.
-It may work on other distributions.
+Honeygrove currently requires **Python 3.5+** and was tested on Ubuntu 16.4, Debian 9.1 and ArchLinux.
+However it should work on other distributions that provide a compatible Python distribution.
 If Broker is not available, the honeypot itself can be used without it.
 Currently there is no possibility to communicate with the management-console or the monitoring stack without Broker.

-### Quickstart Guide
+## Quickstart Guide

 * Clone the repository or download and unzip it
 * Optional: Setup a virtualenv to contain the required dependencies